tangentsoft/pidp8i/doc/cc8-manual.md

     all C preprocessor directives: `#define`, `#ifdef`, `#include`, etc.  This even includes [inline assembly](#asm) via `#asm`!

+    There is a compiler stub in `src/cc8/os8/c8.c` which implements some simple C preprocessor stuff, but it’s pretty much [broken and useless at the moment][os8pre].

     This means you cannot use `#include` directives to string multiple C modules into a single program.